t36yang/IBM-Attrition-Prediction/README.md

 ## Recommendations to IBM ##
-* To reduce turnover rate for the Sales, HR and R&D department, it is recommended to consider increasing the salary, improving the work environment.
+To reduce turnover rate in the Sales, HR, and R&D department, we recommend considering the following strategies:
+*Increasing salary and improving the work environment.
-* Emphasizing on implementing employee retention programs for younger age employees to decrease the chances of leaving IBM at an early career stage.
+*Implementing employee retention programs for younger employees to decrease the likelihood of leaving IBM at an early career stage.
-* Conduct managerial training for managers to get managers educated over the topic of talent retention as Years with Current Manager is one of the top factors for retaining employees.
+*Providing managerial training on talent retention, as years with current manager is one of the top factors for retaining employees.
-* Provide an education assistance program if there’s any to help employees get more educated.
+*Offering an education assistance program to help employees further their education.

 ## Summary: Challenges and Next Step ##

-As the dataset was extracted from an online source, the dataset is missing certain important information such as the reasons for employee leaving (voluntary or involuntary), time series information for performance score, attendance, job satisfaction, etc. To predict attrition, external factors should also be considered such as unemployment rate, industry information, inflation rate, etc.
+Since the dataset was extracted from an online source, it is missing important information such as the reasons for employee departure (voluntary or involuntary), time series information for performance score, attendance, and job satisfaction.
+To more accurately predict attrition, external factors such as unemployment rate, industry information, inflation rate should also be considered.

-For next steps, I hope to obtain the missing data and re-build the prediction model to achieve better prediction results.
+For future work, I hope to obtain the missing data and rebuild the prediction model to improve its prediction results.